eanderson-ei/mi2-dashboard/README.md

 * **processed**/

   * includes all normalized datasets from the BVA and MI2-wide tracker.
-Committed to GitHub so that raw versions can be used as input for web-based dashboard as interim solution (may not need to though).
+Committed to GitHub so that raw versions can be used as input for web-based dashboard as interim solution (may not need to though--heroku can access local data files).
 Eventually, up-to-date data will need to be piped in from ERP and MI2-wide tracker or MI2 Database.

 * **raw/**

   *To avoid interacting with google sheets for now, data are copy/pasted as values into csv's.
-No other modification is done before reading in.*
+No other modification is done before reading in.* MODS REQUIRED IN CAPS, WORK WITH MARIA TO CORRECT.

   * **buy-in-tracker.csv**: all data from the *Buy In Task Level* tab of the MI2 wide tracker, pasted as values into a csv.
   * **cross-mission-tracker.csv**: all data from the *Cross-Mission Learning Groups* tab of the MI2 wide tracker, pasted as values into a csv.
   * **field-support-tracker.csv**: all data from the *Field Support* tab of the MI2-wide tracker, pasted as values into a csv.
+CORRECT LAST THREE ENTRIES THAT ARE INCONSISTENTLY MERGED.
   * **workstream-tracker.csv**: all data from the *FAB Workstream Level* tracker tab of the MI2 wide tracker, pasted as values into a csv.
+ADD 6.0.0 TO PROJECT NUMBER 6.0.
+DELETE \n ABOVE 5.3.3.

 **docs/**